reservoirpy/reservoirpy/docs/source/user_guide/model.rst

 This model will give inputs to node A1 and node A2, concatenate their internal states and give the concatenated states to node B.

-To run this model, we can either give a single data point that will be used by both A1 and A2, or give different inputs to each nodes in the call or run method using a dictionary.
+To run this model, we give different inputs to each nodes in the call or run method using a dictionary.
 In this dictionary, the key must be the name of a model input node, and the value a data point (or a timeseries) to give to these input nodes:

 .. code-block::

-    # same input for A1 and A2
-    s = model(x)
     # different inputs for A1 and A2
     s = model({"A1": x1, "A2": x2})

 .. note::

-    Naming your nodes will help you doing this.
+    Naming your nodes is necessary for doing this.
 We consider above that the nodes have been named "A1", "A2" and "B" at instanciation.

 Multi outputs models